Yuto-T-440/25s-MatDataSci-Tohoku/2-class/Material-Datasets.md

-# Awesome Materials & Chemistry Datasets
+# Materials & Chemistry Datasets
 Adapted from [Awesome Materials & Chemistry Datasets](https://github.com/blaiszik/awesome-matchem-datasets/tree/main) A curated list of the most useful datasets in **materials science** and **chemistry** for training **machine learning** and **AI foundation models**.
 This includes experimental, computational, and literature-mined datasets—prioritizing **open-access** resources and community contributions.